 Moving Baseline Configuration

-Moving Baseline is a dual-antenna technique that derives accurate heading (yaw) from two GPS modules on the same vehicle, without relying on the magnetometer.
-The Orbit Neo Plus supports this feature via its u-blox ZED-F9P chipset and DroneCAN interface.
+Moving Baseline is a dual-antenna technique that derives accurate heading (yaw) directly from two GPS modules mounted on the same vehicle — no magnetometer required.
+The Orbit Neo Plus supports this natively via its u-blox ZED-F9P chipset and DroneCAN interface.

 - A CAN bus splitter